 Options:

 This dialog box houses the master preferences for your document and controls your display and editing options.
-Here, the default setup will nicely do for most documents, so you will need to alter this only on rare occasions.
-But do explore each dialogue when you’re more familiar, for an advanced understanding of Office Word.
+The default setup will do nicely for most documents, so you must alter this only on rare occasions.
+But explore each dialogue when you’re more familiar with an advanced understanding of Office Word.

 -